ryo33/cizen/guides/basic_concepts/test.md

       test "start SomeSaga" do
         handle fn id ->
-          # This saga will after the test exits.
+          # This saga will end after the test exits.
           perform id, %Start{
             saga: %SomeSaga{}
           }